Streets and buildings of Newcastle : History and Origins

 Akenside Hill beneath the Tyne Bridge was once the eastern bank of the Lort Burn valley.
 It is named from the Newcastle poet Mark Akenside (1721-1770) who was born here.
 The street was previously called Butcher Bank from its resident butchers.
 Butchers threw their offal into the stream creating a ‘nauseous hollow’.
-Before then Butcher Bank was called All Hallows Bank from the nearby All Saints Church.
+In earlier times still, Butcher Bank was called All Hallows Bank from the medieval predecessor of the nearby All Saints Church.

 Situated near the castle, St Nicholas started life as Newcastle’s main parish church and was first mentioned in 1194, though it is said to date to 1091.
 The church was extended with the construction of a larger nave in 1370 but the cathedral’s most beautiful feature is the impressive lantern crown of 1435-70 adorning the tower.
 It may have inspired the similar but later crown of St Giles Cathedral in Edinburgh.

-Barrack Road : BBC, Barracks, Black and Whites
+Barrack Road : BBC, barracks, black n’ whites

 Barras could possibly mean ‘bare arse’ which is usually a reference to a hill or piece of land that resembles one.
 Another possibility is that it derives from an old word for a venue outside a city wall where tournaments were held.